anubhavgupta/react-native-styleman/README.md

 React Native Styleman is a tiny(3KB gzipped), high performance `responsive` styling library for react native.

 It provides following features:
+- Media Queries with support for -> [width, height, orientation, direction, platform, platformVersion]
+- Dynamic styling based on device's orientation.
 - Static and dynamic theming with support for global theme variables.
-- Media Queries with support for -> [width, height, orientation, direction, platform, platformVersion]
 - Responsive units to automatically scale the UI based on the device's screen size.

-- Dynamic styling based on device's orientation.
-- Highly Extendable: Add your own custom css properties and values.
+- Highly Extensible: Add your own custom css properties and values.

 ## Installation